Social contract: Jean-Jacques Rousseau's Du Contrat social (1762)

-Rousseau's striking phrase that man must "be forced to be free" should be understood this way: since the indivisible and inalienable popular sovereignty decides what is good for the whole, if an individual rejects this "civil liberty" in place of "natural liberty" and self interest, disobeying the law, he will be forced to listen to what was decided when the people acted as a collective (as citizens).
+Rousseau's other writings assert that his striking phrase that man must "be forced to be free" should be understood this way: since the indivisible and inalienable popular sovereignty decides what is good for the whole, if an individual rejects this "civil liberty" in place of "natural liberty" and self interest, disobeying the law, he will be forced to listen to what was decided when the people acted as a collective (as citizens).
 Thus the law, inasmuch as it is created by the people acting as a body, is not a limitation of individual freedom, but rather its expression.
 The individual, as a citizen, explicitly agreed to be constrained if, as a private individual, he did not respect his own will as formulated in the general will.

 Because laws represent the restraint of "natural liberty", they represent the leap made from humans in the state of nature into civil society.
 In this sense, the law is a civilizing force.
-Therefore Rousseau believed that the laws that govern a people help to mould their character.
+Therefore, Rousseau believed that the laws that govern a people help to mould their character.